jkrygo/vulnmgmt/README.md

 <img src="https://i.imgur.com/1xLm9Yl.png" alt="Vulns"/>

 Checking under the hood, we can see that there are many nasty vulnerabilities associated with this Firefox patch.
 Buffer overflow, user privilege issues, memory problems.
-There's an especially nasty issue that could lead to Denial of Service and arbitrary code exuecution if not patched.
+There's an especially nasty issue that could lead to Denial of Service and arbitrary code execution if not patched.
 Keep in mind, this is just 1 out of 84 critical vulnerabilities detected from a single piece of outdated software.

 The solution a lot of the time can be to simply update or remove the software in question.